 About the Repository

-Welcome to the Repository of Historical Gun Laws, a searchable database of gun laws from the medieval age to 1776 in England and from the colonial era to the middle of the twentieth century in the United States.
-This Repository is intended as a resource for scholars and practitioners interested in historical laws concerning firearms and other similar weapons.
-Although the Repository seeks to be substantial, it is not comprehensive.
-Laws have generally been chosen to provide samples from as broad a geographic, temporal, and jurisdictional landscape as possible.
-The absence of a certain type of law in the Repository does not necessarily mean that such a law did not exist.
+Welcome to the Repository of Historical Gun Laws, a searchable database of gun laws from the Middle Ages to 1776 in England and from the colonial era to the middle of the twentieth century in the United States.
+This Repository is intended as a resource for scholars, practitioners, and the general public interested in historical laws concerning firearms and other similar weapons.
+Although the Repository seeks to be substantial, it is by no means comprehensive.
+Laws have generally been chosen to provide samples from as broad a geographic, temporal, and jurisdictional landscape as possible; however, the absence of a certain type of law in the Repository does not necessarily mean that such a law did not exist.

 Conscientious users of this Repository should supplement their results with further legal and historical research.